julianschuler/concavum-customizer/README.md

 python -m http.server -b localhost -d web
 ```

-For the above example, the customizer should now be accessible under [http://localhost:8000].
+For the above example, the customizer should now be accessible under http://localhost:8000.

 ## License

-This project is licensed under the MIT license, see [`LICENSE.txt`](LICENSE.txt) for further information.
+This project is licensed under the GNU GPLv3 license, see [`LICENSE.txt`](LICENSE.txt) for further information.